yge58/caffe2-opencv-ndkcamera/README.md

 # Introduction

-We love Caffe, OpenCV and Android, lets make an Android app including all three.
+We love Caffe, OpenCV and Android, let's make an app including all three.
-This app aims at efficiency, therefore, I think it is the best practice to integrate Caffe, OpenCV with Android natively in C++.
-The role of Java is (if I am correct) to only manage App's life cycle and User Interface which are very important.
+Caffe, at its  core, is C++, OpenCV is C++ implemented as well.
+If we want fast image classification on Android, it is natural to deal with NDK directly.
+That is, read image from ndk camera, pre-processing image using OpenCV, finally go through caffe.

+JAVA is for user interface and app's lifecycle which are also important.

 # Source Code Structure